Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Fixed a GDI resource leak
 .
 If there is no text, clear the icon
 .
 Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!
+.
+Position is saved relative to screen resolution, and saved periodically in case of fast reboot

 Done for alpha 9:
 .
 Expand to short name on tab